AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/index.md

 In this section, we explore the [Sol Cerberus JavaScript library], a powerful tool that facilitates the interaction with the [Sol Cerberus on-chain program].
 The library provides functions that allow you to manage your Sol Cerberus APP, including:

-- Creating Sol Cerberus APP
+- Creating a Sol Cerberus APP
-- Updating Sol Cerberus APP
+- Updating a Sol Cerberus APP
-- Deleting Sol Cerberus APP
+- Deleting a Sol Cerberus APP

 Additionally, it enables efficient role and permission management.
 You'll learn how to:

 - Assign roles
 - Delete assigned roles
-- Create rules (permissions)
+- Create rules
-- Delete rules (permissions)
+- Delete rules
 - Fetch roles
-- Fetch rules (permissions)
+- Fetch rules

 Finally, we'll demonstrate how to utilize the library's functionality to validate if a user is authorized to perform specific actions.
 The presented coding examples will guide you through each of these operations, simplifying your development experience with Sol Cerberus.

+---

 <div class="prev-next">
 <div markdown="1">